 - This is a self-guided hike.

 Cancellation Policy: Any changes or cancellations must be made at least 24 hours prior to your reservation.
+For parties 5 and more we REQUIRE 48 HOURS NOTICE.
 Failure to cancel in less than 24 hours before your scheduled tour will be subject to a charge of 100% of the total amount onto your CREDIT CARD.
 To cancel, please call Kaimana Tours at (808) 392-2223 or (808) 230-0023, or email us at [email protected] Every canceled tour will receive a cancellation confirmation email.